Licensing Blog

 Georgia

 The Georgia Hemp Farming Act (Senate Bill 494) took effect on October 1, 2024, radically changing the state’s hemp program.
 Under the new law, hemp operators are now required to obtain one of the following licenses from the Georgia Department of Agriculture: (i) Hemp Grower license; (ii) Hemp Laboratory Registration; (iii) Hemp Manufacturer license; (iv) Hemp Processor permit; (v) Hemp Retail Consumable Establishment license; or (vi) Hemp Wholesale Consumable Hemp license.
-Although the Act does not ban delta-8, it does implement THC limits on edibles containing hemp-based delta-9 THC to 10 mgs./per serving and 150 mgs./per package.
+Although the Act does not ban delta-8, the Department proposed THC limits on edibles containing hemp-based delta-9 THC to 10 mgs./per serving and 150 mgs./per package.
 To note, gummies are now the only hemp-based edibles permitted in the state as food products such as baked goods or snacks are now banned under the Act.

 As a result of the Act’s new language requiring hemp and consumable hemp products to be tested for total delta-9 THC concentration, including THCA, Georgia’s law has effectively closed the THCA loophole as products will have to have a combined concentration of less than 0.3% of both Delta-9-THC and Delta-9-THCA to be legal.
 Due to the majority of THCA products being available in the form of smokeable flower or pre-rolls, the new Act essentially removes such products from the shelves immediately.